 Your website is part of your digital footprint, your hub.
 A place to point all your social media accounts, share about your book or books, blog, boost other authors, and more.

 I started my first website, Big Abilities, in 2018, after my youngest son was diagnosed with Autism Spectrum Disorder.
 I hoped our family’s journey could help others.
 That website has been viewed over thirty-thousand times.
 One post has been read more than eight thousands times.
 My website led to two traditionally published autism books, a monthly paid blogging gig with The Autism Helper, numerous other features such as Scary Mommy, YAHOO, MSNBC, The Mighty, Muck Rack, and more.

 And while my author website is in its infancy, I will continue to improve and use it as a tool to share information about my books and inspire other writers in their journey, as I do on my autism website.

 How to Get Started

 Make note of what you like, don’t like, what type of content they have, which platform did they use, etc. Here is a great article that highlights several author websites and what they do well.
 Fifteen Author Websites and What They Do Well.
 Additionally, here are two of my author friends’ websites.
 Ginny Meyers Sain and S. E. Reed.

 I’m a WordPress fan, but there are SO many options out there.
 Some are free, and some charge fees on a sliding scale based on how many features you want.
 Here is a great article that highlights several of the most common platforms.
 5 Best Website Builders for Authors in 2022.

 Now that you’ve done the research and selected your platform and theme, what should you put on your website?
 Here are just a few ideas.

-- Elevate others.
-Feature guest authors, or offer to feature industry experts.
-The more people you can feature on your blog, the more other’s will shart it.
+Feature guest authors or offer to feature industry experts.
+The more people you can feature on your blog, the more others will share it.